 Symptoms of Vitamin D Deficiency

 There are several symptoms of vitamin D deficiency in pet birds.
-These include soft bones, weakness, muscle atrophy, and a decreased appetite.
+These include soft bones, weakness, muscle atrophy, and depression.
 If you notice any of these symptoms in your bird, it's important to take them to the vet for a check-up.
 Vitamin D deficiency can be a serious health problem, but it is treatable with sunlight and/or a change in diet.

 Importance of Vitamin D in Birds